Query-Based Asymmetric Modeling with Decoupled Input-Output Rates for Speech Restoration: Details of Training Procedure

-For pretraining, TF-Restormer was optimized with batch size set to 2 to train on a single GPU of NVIDIA RTX 6000 Ada Generation 48GB and AdamW \citep{AdamW} as our optimizer.
-For pretraining, we update 200,000 steps with VCTK dataset.
-The length of training utterance is set to 3 seconds.
-Then, adversarial training is followed with 200,000 steps.
-For both the stages, we use learning rate 2.0e-4 with betas (0.9, 0.995) and learning rate decay 0.9 at every 10,000 steps after 100,000 steps for pretraining whereas 10,000 steps for adversarial training.
+For pretraining, TF-Restormer was optimized with a batch size of 2 on a single NVIDIA RTX 6000 Ada 48GB GPU using AdamW \citep{AdamW}.
+Pretraining was run for 200,000 steps on the VCTK dataset with 3-second utterances.
+Adversarial training was then applied for an additional 200,000 steps.
+We used a learning rate of 2.0e-4 with betas (0.9, 0.995), applying a decay of 0.9 every 10,000 steps after 100,000 steps during pretraining, and every 10,000 steps during adversarial training.

-Each stage is trained with a linear warm-up for 5,000 steps for the generator.
-On the other hand, the discriminators in the adversarial training perform 2 optimizations for every single generator's optimization step without warm-up.
-For the discriminators, the AdamW optimizer is used with betas (0.8, 0.999).
-Based on conventional multi-scale STFT discriminators~\citep{encodec}, we used the proposed multi-scale SFI-STFT discriminator with STFT window durations of [20, 40, 60, 80, 100] ms, which allows for the capture of spectral information at different resolutions.
+Both stages used a 5,000-step linear warm-up for the generator.
+In adversarial training, the discriminator was updated twice per generator step (without warm-up), using AdamW with betas (0.8, 0.999).
+Following multi-scale STFT discriminator designs~\citep{encodec}, we employed our multi-scale SFI-STFT discriminator with STFT window sizes of [20, 40, 60, 80, 100] ms to capture spectral details at multiple resolutions.

+Across all ablation variants, validation loss plateaued around 60k–70k steps, and no architecture exhibited signs of overfitting.
+We observed that checkpoint selection within this plateau region led to negligible performance differences, indicating that the chosen training length is sufficient for convergence and provides a fair comparison across variants.